Sunak seeks reaffirmation on Nato commitment to Ukraine membership

 “It is to demonstrate that long-term commitment from a broad group of countries.
 It is distinct from the Nato conversation and I think it will send a very strong signal of deterrent to (Russian President Vladimir) Putin, that he can’t wait people out, in terms of this conflict.
 I think it is important and valuable.”

+“That is why the security assurances are important because what Putin needs to understand is there is no point in just waiting out the West.

+“Everyone is in it for the long haul and any thought he had that this would be over quickly has already been proved to be false.”

-Downing Street said Mr Sunak would use the Vilnius summit to press home the importance of increasing Nato’s defence spending in order to ward off Russian “tyranny”.
+Downing Street said Mr Sunak would use the Vilnius summit to press home the importance of increasing Nato’s defence spending in order to ward off Russian “tyranny”, urging member states to meet the 2% GDP target.

+Upon arrival in Vilnius, the Prime Minister was forced to defend the Government’s investment in defence.

+Following suggestions Britain could lose influence due to potential cuts to the Army, he told broadcasters the UK “should be incredibly proud of the leading role” it plays in global security.